Tourism in Switzerland: Hiking

 Hiking is one of the main sports activities in Switzerland and is often referred to as the "national sport".
 About one-third of the population practice hiking regularly, with a total of 520000000 km in 130 million hours being travelled every year by the Swiss.
 Along with cycling, walking, in general, is the preferred form of mobility, regardless of social origins.
 The total hiking trail network is about 65,000 km.
 Hiking trails in Switzerland offer a wide range of difficulty levels, catering to both casual walkers and experienced mountaineers, with many routes featuring breathtaking views of the Alps and pristine natural landscapes.
+Examples are: